OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2016-06-14-a-poem-janus.md

 comments: true
 ---

-*A poem I wrote about a particularly memorable friday night.*
+*A poem I wrote about a particularly memorable Friday night.*

 ## Janus